-L. Inactive Status of the IPC
+K. Inactive Status of the IPC

-- An IPC holder in good standing may place their IPC certificate on inactive status for no longer than three (3) years.
-ASPPB will notify the PSYPACT Commission of the inactive status which may result in their TAP issued by the PSYPACT Commission being placed on inactive status as well.
-During the period of inactive status, no services may be provided under the authority of PSYPACT during the inactive status period. - 2.
+- 1. An IPC holder in good standing may place their IPC certificate on inactive status for no longer than three (3) years.
+ASPPB will notify the PSYPACT Commission of the inactive status.
+The PSYPACT Commission will determine whether the TAP will be placed on inactive status.
+During the period of inactive status, no services may be provided under the IPC during the inactive status period. - 2.
 To reactivate the IPC, the holder must pay any applicable fees.

-M. Renewal of the IPC
+L. Renewal of the IPC

 - 1. The certificate is valid for one year from the date upon which the initial certification notification is sent to the applicant. - 2.
-The certificate must be renewed annually by submission of the established fee and documentation of a current active license in an ASPPB member jurisdiction.
+The IPC must be renewed annually by submission of the established fee and documentation of a current active license in an ASPPB member jurisdiction.
 This request for renewal will activate an update of the certificate holder's file, including a query of the ASPPB Disciplinary Data System.
-Renewal may be denied for any of the reasons stated in Section 6.G above or for failure to document possession of a current active license in an ASPPB member jurisdiction.
+Renewal may be denied for any of the reasons stated in Section 5.
+F. above or for failure to document possession of a current active license in an ASPPB member jurisdiction.
 If the current license is inactive, the certificate will be renewed in "inactive" status and cannot be used until such time ASPPB is provided verification that the license has been reactivated.
-However, the certificate will be considered renewed and no penalty fees will be charged. - 3.
+However, the certificate will be considered renewed, and no penalty fees will be charged. - 3.
 Certificate renewal is the responsibility of the certificate holder.
-ASPPB will provide advanced notification of the renewal deadline to the certificate holder.
-Failure to receive a reminder from ASPPB does not excuse the certificate holder from renewing their certificate by the renewal date.
+ASPPB will provide advanced notification of the renewal deadline to the certificate holder as a courtesy.
+Failure to receive a reminder from ASPPB does not excuse failure to renew by the renewal date.
 Failure to renew by the renewal deadline will cause the certificate to expire. - 4.
 The certificate holder may not practice under the certificate while it is expired. - 5.
 The certificate holder may renew the certificate within 30 days of expiration with no additional fees.
 The holder may renew the certificate within two (2) years of expiration by paying the renewal fees and expiration penalty fee.
-A certificate holder who does not renew within two (2) years must apply anew and meet the requirements for certification in place at the time of reapplication.
-ASPPB staff will notify the PSYPACT Commission of any expired IPC certificates so that the PSYPACT Commission can take appropriate action regarding the Temporary Authorization to Practice (TAP) certification.
+A certificate holder who does not renew within two (2) years must apply anew and meet the requirements for certification in place at the time of

-6. In the event that a certificate holder's certificate is not renewed by their renewal date, ASPPB will report, upon inquiry by a licensing entity, the expired status of the certificate.
-When a certificate holder has made a timely and sufficient application for renewal of their IPC, the IPC does not expire until the application has been finally acted upon by ASPPB.
-If the certificate holder fails to make an application for renewal until after the expiration date, the IPC is deemed expired, and no services may be provided under the authority of PSYPACT until the IPC has been renewed and the PSYPACT Commission has reactivated the Temporary Authorization to Practice (TAP).
+- reapplication.
+ASPPB staff will notify the PSYPACT Commission of any expired IPC so that the PSYPACT Commission can take appropriate action regarding the TAP. - 6.
+If an IPC is not renewed by the renewal date, ASPPB will report, upon inquiry by a licensing entity, the expired status.
+When a certificate holder has made a timely and sufficient application for renewal of the IPC, the IPC does not expire until the application has been finally acted upon by ASPPB.
+If the certificate holder fails to make an application for renewal until after the expiration date, the IPC is deemed expired, and no services may be provided under the authority of PSYPACT until the IPC has been renewed and the PSYPACT Commission has reactivated the TAP.

-N. Revocation of the IPC
+M. Revocation of the IPC

-A certificate shall be revoked upon reasonable proof of the following:
+The IPC shall be revoked upon reasonable proof of the following:

-- 1. Any disciplinary sanction imposed upon a certificate holder's license by an ASPPB member board; - 2.
-Proof of fraud in application; - 3.
+- 1. Any disciplinary sanction imposed upon a certificate holder's license by an ASPPB member board. - 2.
+Proof of fraud in application. - 3.
 Conviction of a serious crime, despite the pendency of any appeal or other legal proceedings.
-A "serious crime" shall include any felony; any lesser crime, an element of which under applicable law is fraud, bribery, extortion, theft, or attempt or conspiracy to commit another serious crime; and any other criminal act; OR - 4.
+A "serious crime" shall include any felony; any lesser crime, an element of which under applicable law is fraud, bribery, extortion, theft, or attempt or conspiracy to commit another serious crime; or any other criminal act. - 4.
 Failure to comply with all applicable statutory, regulatory and ethical standards in representing certification status.